sebandrien/py-ML-housingprices/README.md

 # machinelearning-housingprices-python

-jupyterLab
+JupyterLab

-In this model, "housing.ckpt" is evaulated and processed.
+In this model, "housing.ckpt" is evaluated and processed.
 The housing data is taken from the 1990 California census.
-First a correlaton between median_housing_price and other vairables are establsihed, allowing us to determine which variable correlates most with median_housing_price.
+First, a correlation between median_housing_price and other variables is established, allowing us to determine which variable correlates most with median_housing_price.

-The variables are per block, so from this data we can determine on average, there are aproximatley 34 bedrooms to a house
+The variables are per block, so from this data, we can determine that on average, there are approximately 34 bedrooms in a house.